 Ellipticals can help you lose weight, but it doesn't matter if your diet isn't on point.
 Remember that to lose one pound of fat, you'll need a caloric deficit of 3,500.
 This means that you'll have to burn more calories than you consume.
 So, as you can see, other factors must also be accounted for.

-No, running a mile at a steady pace will burn about 10 calories per minute.
+No, but it's pretty close.
+Running a mile at a steady pace will burn about 10 calories per minute.
 You would have to increase the speed and distance used on an elliptical to burn an equal amount of calories.

 Neither a treadmill or an elliptical can specifically target fat.
 Both machines can help improve your body composition.
-As long you are consistent with your workouts and eat the right kind of diet, your belly fat should decrease along with the overall fat on the rest of your body.
+When comparing the treadmill vs elliptical, as long you are consistent with your workouts and eat the right kind of diet, your belly fat should decrease along with the overall fat on the rest of your body.